openSUSE/news-o-o/_posts/2011-02-27-opensuse-weekly-news-issue-164-is-out.markdown

 "Canonical has been very active and released quite an impressive amount of bug fixes and features for their Ayatana Project software.
-I™ve been doing the updates, sent a couple of tiny patches upstream (mainly packaging issues) and with the RC1, I am very happy with the results accomplished.
+Iâ€™ve been doing the updates, sent a couple of tiny patches upstream (mainly packaging issues) and with the RC1, I am very happy with the results accomplished.

-Regarding this project, I™ve seen news, blog posts and lots of feedback from several distribution users.
-I™ve found contents in German, Portuguese (Brazilian Portuguese), English, Russian and Spanish.
+Regarding this project, Iâ€™ve seen news, blog posts and lots of feedback from several distribution users.
+Iâ€™ve found contents in German, Portuguese (Brazilian Portuguese), English, Russian and Spanish.
 For the most I believe everyone is happy this is happening.

-During the next week, I™m going to conduct an open-beta for the GNOME2 indicators from which I hope to get some feedback and improve things so that once openSUSE 11.4 is release, those users willing to use this software can do it safely, and off course in an openSUSE way, a rock solid and featured GNOME experience.
+During the next week, Iâ€™m going to conduct an open-beta for the GNOME2 indicators from which I hope to get some feedback and improve things so that once openSUSE 11.4 is release, those users willing to use this software can do it safely, and off course in an openSUSE way, a rock solid and featured GNOME experience.

-I™ve created a pattern which will duplicated in the GNOME:Ayatana repository named ˜gnome2-indicators™ which will install the 5 base indicators on Ubuntu Natty.
-About this indicators and some previous comments that I™ve seen online, I would like to clarify a couple of things:
+Iâ€™ve created a pattern which will duplicated in the GNOME:Ayatana repository named â€˜gnome2-indicatorsâ€™ which will install the 5 base indicators on Ubuntu Natty.
+About this indicators and some previous comments that Iâ€™ve seen online, I would like to clarify a couple of things: